ayonadee/prizegenerator/README.md

 These both generate a random “Object”, that generates a:

-Random number
+- Random number

-Random letter
+- Random letter

-API call to an external API

 **Service #4**